KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ## ac_perc

+The `ac_perc` parameter has two different functionailites depending on the configuation of the chain params.

+#### ac_perc without -ac_founders
-The `ac_perc` parameter is the percentage added to both the block reward and to the transactions that will be sent to the [`ac_pubkey`](../installations/asset-chain-parameters.html#ac-pubkey) address.
-If the `ac_perc` parameter is set, `ac_pubkey` must also be set.
+When `ac_perc` is used without [`-ac_founders`](../installations/asset-chain-parameters.html#ac-founders) the chain will follow an inflation tax model.
+In this model, the `-ac_perc` parameter is the percentage added to the block reward, and the transactions that allocate these rewards are sent to the `-ac_pubkey` address.
+Naturally, for this configuration to function the `-ac_pubkey` parameter must be included.

-The ac_perc is not intended for isolated use, and it should only be activated on chains that also use at least one of the following parameters, -ac_pubkey and -ac_founders.

-For example, if `ac_reward=100000000` and `ac_perc=10000000`, for each block mined, the miner receives 1 coin along with the `ac_pubkey` address receiving 0.1 coin.
-For every transaction sent, the pubkey address will receive 10% of the overall transaction value.
-This 10% is not taken from the user, rather it is created at this point.
-Each transaction inflates the overall supply.
+For example, if `-ac_reward=100000000` and `-ac_perc=10000000`, for each block mined the miner receives 100000000 satoshis (1 coin), and the owner of the `-ac_pubkey` address receives 10000000 satoshis (0.1 coin, which is 10% of the miner's reward).
+The amount sent to the pubkey is not taken from the user, rather it is created at this point.
+Therefore, each transaction inflates the overall coin supply.

+The maximum amount of coins created via this method across all transactions per block is capped at `(1000000 * <percentage>)`.

 ::: tip
-Vout 1 of each coinbase transaction must be the correct amount sent to the corresponding `pubkey`.
+Vout 1 of each coinbase transaction must be the correct amount sent to the corresponding pubkey.
 The `vout` type for all coinbase vouts must be `pubkey` as opposed to `pubkeyhash`.
 This only affects a miner trying to use a stratum.
-Z-nomp is currently incompatible.
+Community member, Blackjok3r, developed a coinbase overide method for this purpose.
+Please see [this repo](https://github.com/blackjok3rtt/knomp#disable-coinbase-mode) for details.
 :::

+#### ac_perc with -ac_founders

+Please see the [`-ac_founders`](../installations/asset-chain-parameters.html#ac-founders) documentation for this functionality.

 #### :pushpin: Examples: